Reginald Pole-Carew (British Army officer)

-Lieutenant-General Sir Reginald Pole-Carew (1 May 1849 – 19 September 1924) was a landowner and British Army officer who became General Officer Commanding 8th Division.
+Lieutenant-General Sir Reginald Pole-Carew (1 May 1849 – 19 September 1924) was a British politician, landowner and British Army officer who became General Officer Commanding 8th Division.

 Background and family

 Pole-Carew was the son of William Pole-Carew (1811–1888) by his wife Frances Anne Buller (d.
 1902), daughter of John Buller.
 His father was a descendant of the Pole baronets of Shute House, and served as Member of Parliament for East Cornwall.

 Military career

 Pole-Carew was commissioned into the Coldstream Guards in 1869.
 He was promoted to lieutenant colonel in February 1895.

 He served as a staff officer with Lord Roberts in the Second Anglo-Afghan War in 1878 and again served with him during the Second Boer War of 1899–1902.
 He was promoted to the substantive rank of colonel on 27 November 1899, and at the same time appointed in command of the 9th Brigade with the local rank of major-general.
 As such he was in command of the brigade during the Battle of Modder River on 28 November 1899.
-In February 1900 he was appointed in command of the Guards Brigade, shortly before the Relief of Kimberley.
-He later commanded the 11th Division of the South Africa Field Force, before becoming General Officer Commanding 8th Division in Southern Ireland in 1903.
+In February 1900 he was appointed in command of the Guards Brigade, shortly before the Relief of Kimberley, but two months later he transferred in april 1900 to command of the 11th Division of the South Africa Field Force.

+After the end of the war in South Africa, he was appointed General Officer Commanding 8th Division in Southern Ireland in 1903.
+The date of this appointment was later antedated to 1 November 1903.